muchaya/payfast_za/README.md

 `<script src="https://www.payfast.co.za/onsite/engine.js"></script>`

-2. To eventually trigger the payment modal, we'll add a bit of javascript and use the JSON response we got when initializing the payment.
-There two ways to do this.
-The json response from the intiated payment will give you a `uuid`, `return_url` and `cancel_url`
+2. To eventually trigger the payment modal, we use a bit of javascript.
+We use the `uuid`, `return_url` and `cancel_url` from Payment object as indicated earlier.

 #### Method 1 - Using URLS
 ```j